Health and Safety Representatives at Rhodes University

 Training: How to get training as a health and safety rep on campus.

-Health and Safety Training Materials - page 7, Part 2: HEALTH and SAFETY REPRESENTATIVES
+Health and Safety Guide - page 7, Part 2: HEALTH and SAFETY REPRESENTATIVES

 - Keep the original in your dept/div safety file;